 If an experiment produces indeterminacy, that is called a neutrosophic experiment.
 Collecting all results, including the indeterminacy, we get the neutrosophic sample space (or the neutrosophic probability space) of the experiment.
 The neutrosophic power set of the neutrosophic sample space is formed by all different collections (that may or may not include the indeterminacy) of possible results.
 These collections are called neutrosophic events.

-In classical experimental, the probability is

-$$\left(\frac{\text{number of times event A occurs}}{\text{total number of trials}}\right)$$

-Similarly, Smarandache in [16, 17, 18] introduced the Neutrosophic Experimental Probability, which is:
+In classical experimental the probability is $\left(\frac{\text{number of times event A occurs}}{\text{totel number of trials}}\right)$.
+Similarly, Smarandache [16, 17, 18] introduced neutrosophic experimental probability as follows: